gardener/etcd-wrapper/docs/deployment/local-setup.md

    -i | --etcd-instance-name          <name of etcd instance>               (Option) name of the etcd instance.
 Defaults to 'etcd-main'
    -e | --cert-expiry                 <certificate expiry>                  (Optional) common expiry for all certificates generated.
 Defaults to '12h'
-   -m | --etcd-br-image               <image:tag of etcd-br container>      (Required) Image (with tag) for etcdbr container -w | --etcd-wrapper-image          <image:tag of etcd-wrapper container> (Optional) Image (with tag) for etcd-wrapper container
+   -m | --etcd-br-image               <image:tag of etcd-br container>      (Required) Image (with tag) for etcdbr container -w | --etcd-wrapper-image          <image of etcd-wrapper container>     (Optional) Image (without tag) for etcd-wrapper container.
+Skaffold will add git-commit as the tag when it builds the etcd-wrapper image.
    -r | --skaffold-run-mode           <skaffold run or debug>               (Optional) Possible values: 'run' | 'debug'.
 Defaults to 'run'.
 Will only be effective if '-d | --dry-run' is not specified.
    -f | --force-create-pki-resources                                        (Optional) If specified then it will re-create all PKI resources.
    -d | --dry-run                                                           (Optional) If set it will only generate all manifests and configuration files.
 The user needs to explicitly run skaffold to deploy the k8s resources.